White nationalists are trying to use “free speech” to control the terms of the conversation. Don’t let them.

 I’d call it sleight of hand, if it wasn’t so obvious.
 Here we have classic Nazi design, dressed up an something absurdly nihilistic, designed to provoke and outrage (in a trolly, South Park sort of way that imagines itself an “equal-opportunity offender”).
 If you engage Kekistanis, they will insist that they’re not racist, and their point is reinforced by the fact that not all of them are even white.
 One young Hispanic guy draped in a Kekistan flag told me “why would I align myself with white nationalists who want to kill me?”
 Another attendee was wearing a Kekistan flag printed with the colors of the gay pride rainbow.

 The “inclusiveness” of Kekistan and groups like Patriot Prayer works two ways.
-First, it lures people who might not have been traditionally part of the GOP out of their mom’s basement into the welcoming bosom of far-right causes.
+First, it lures people who might not have been traditionally part of the GOP into the welcoming man-bosom of far-right causes.
 The other, more important way it works is by mainstreaming the more extreme versions of white nationalism and overt racism by making them appear more friendly and just about “free speech.”

 Let’s be clear on one thing: the “free speech” angle of these rallies couldn’t possibly be more disingenuous.
 These people give exactly zero shits about Trump’s attacks on journalism and its very real tendency toward Erdoğan-style jailing and purging of journalists and academics.
-If they were lured here by free speech, it’s in the most childish way possible, like not wanting liberal do-gooders telling them they shouldn’t call their broken zipper “retarded.”
+If they were lured here by free speech, it’s in the most childish way possible, like not wanting so-called “social justice warriors” telling them they shouldn’t call their broken zipper “retarded.”

 This combination of framing “free speech” as something that only douchebags stand up for, with the authoritarian tendencies of their God-Emperor Donald Trump (yes, really), creates a real and urgent threat to actual free speech by trolling the very foundations of liberal democracy.